-Once Advantage has exercised the Initial Option, it will have the right to increase its interests in the optioned properties to 70% interest by completing, by June 16, 2020, exploration expenditures of \$3,000,000, (aggregate expenditures in combination with the Initial Expenditures, with no specified allocations to each of the Optioned Properties).
-Thereafter, the parties will form a 70/30 joint venture.
+Advantage has the right to increase its interests in the Optioned Properties to 70% interest by completing, by June 16, 2020, exploration expenditures of \$3,000,000, (aggregate expenditures in combination with the Initial Expenditures, with no specified allocations to each of the Optioned Properties).
+Thereafter, the parties would form a 70/30 joint venture.